gouravkhator/alacritty-auto-config/README.md

 ### Install the npm package

-**Sorry, but the global install is having some issues, I am working on that.
+**Sorry, but the global/local bin commands are having some issues, I am working on that.
 If you can contribute, it will be of great help to me.
 I accept PRs.**

 Install the package globally:
 ```sh